Best Protein Powder for Muscle Mass Gain

 - Determine protein powder contribution: 25-40% of total daily protein

-- Purchase NSF Certified whey isolate from reputable brand
+- Purchase NSF Certified whey isolate from a reputable brand

 Week 2: Implement Post-Workout Protocol

-- Place protein powder in gym bag for immediate post-workout access
+- Place protein powder in your gym bag for immediate post-workout access

 - Mix 25-40g whey isolate with water within 2 hours of training

-- Ensure total daily protein hits target (track for 5 days)
+- Ensure total daily protein hits your target (track for 5 consecutive days)

 Week 3: Add Casein for Overnight Recovery